nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 *computeMSD*() in the package “flowcatchR”.
-To compare the MSD between time after swarming, we used an LMM, where τ, time after swarming, sex, and their interactions were included as fixed effects, and individual ids nested within original colonies were included as a random effect (random intercept).
+To compare the MSD between time after swarming, we used an LMM, where τ, time after swarming, sex, and their interactions were included as fixed effects, and individual IDs nested within original colonies were included as a random effect (random intercept).
 MSD and τ were log transformed before the LMM fitting.